Blair Reynolds: Return to games industry

 Following the publication of Black Sands, Reynolds returned to the games industry to illustrate The Unspeakable Oath, now a professionally printed full-sized and full-colour publication.
 Reynolds also found work illustrating various pieces for MegaTraveller by Games Designers Workshop, and Blue Planet (1997) by Biohazard Games.

 He also provided artwork for Pagan Publishing's Call of Cthulhu campaign The Realm of Shadows (1997), which elicited special comment from reviewer Ray Winninger, who called his reaction to the illustrations "a uniquely Lovecraftian and unsettling experience the first time I flipped through this booklet [...]
 I stumbled over Reynolds' drawings of horrifying ghouls and monstrosities, all executed in the same photorealistic style."

 When Pagan Publishing released a new present-day military setting for Call of Cthulhu called Delta Green, Reynolds provided the sexually explicit story "Operation Looking Glass" for the companion fiction anthology Delta Green: Alien Intelligence (1998), and created the cover art for the sourcebook Delta Green: Countdown (1999).

+Personal life

+Reynolds had met Toni Warner in Missouri when they were both teens.
+Thirty years later, after Reynolds had settled in Mesa, Arizona, he reconnected with Toni, and they were married in 2013.

+Reynolds had lived with a heart defect since childhood, but it became more serious later in life, and he died on August 12, 2021 aged 59.